Current Students - What You Need To Know...

 - Form 1040NR-EZ: If you earned income in United States, you also need to file form 1040NR-EZ.
 The instructions for filling Form 1040NR-EZ can be found here.

 - Form 540NR: If you earned income in the United States, you are also required to file 540NR for the California state taxes.
-The instructions for filling Form 540NR can be found here.

 How to Complete Form 8843?

-- First, click here to open the form.
+- First, open the form.

 - Enter your name, your SSN (if you do not have an SSN, then leave blank), your home address in your country and the address in United States.